cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/docker.txt

   sudo docker run -i -t ubuntu:14.04 /bin/bash

-Expected result looks like this:
+You expect to see results like so:

 ::